 John Paul Jones, well-known as the 'Father of the American Navy', was a famous naval fighter who served in the Continental Navy from 1775 to 1788 and participated in the American Revolutionary War.

 John Paul was born in a humble family on July 6, 1747, in Scotland.
 His father John Paul Sr., was a gardener, and mother Jean Duff, a homemaker.
 He began his maritime career as an apprentice under Captain Benson at an early age of 13.
 He spent the initial years of his career aboard different merchant and sailor ships.

 Jones was awarded the Rank of Chevalier by King Louis XVI.
 In 1781, he was appointed to take charge of the ship 'America', but by the time it was complete, the Continental Congress decided to give it to France to replace the French ship, 'Magnifique', which had run aground in Boston Harbor.
-After completion of the vessel, Jones handed it to the French officers.
+After completion, Jones handed it to the French officers.

 After retirement, John Paul received an offer to serve in the navy of Catherine the Great, in Russia.
 In 1788, he served in the Black Sea campaign, with the name 'Pavel Dzhones'.
 He had some skirmishes with fellow French officers, who outsmarted him―politically.
 Left without command, he had no other option, but to return to Paris.

 His attempts to re-enter the Russian service failed and he had to spend the rest of his life in Paris, where he died on July 18, 1792.
 His remains were returned to the United States, aboard the USS Brooklyn, in 1905, and entombed in the chapel at United States Naval Academy, in Annapolis, Maryland.